CarmineCella/nmf_sources/README.md

 - STFT of input signal
 - NMF decomposition in N components (KL)
 - masking
+- standardisation and dimensionality reduction of temporal activations
-- clustering in K sources
+- clustering of temporal activations in K sources
 - ISTFT reconstruction (phase can be recovered by iteration)